 For interest rate derivative instruments that are designated and qualify as fair value hedges, the gain or loss on the derivative as well as the offsetting loss or gain on the hedged item attributable to the hedged risk is included in Interest expense in the Consolidated Statements of Earnings.
 During the years ended December 31, 2017 and 2016, we recognized an unrealized loss of \$10 million and nil, respectively, on the derivative and an unrealized gain of \$11 million and nil, respectively, on the hedged item in earnings.
-During the years ended December 31, 2017 and 2016, we recognized a realized gain of \$2 million and nil, respectively, on the hedged item in earnings.
-The derivative and a realized loss of \$2 million and nil, respectively, on the hedged item in earnings.
+During the years ended December 31, 2017 and 2016, we recognized a realized gain of \$2 million and nil, respectively, on the derivative and a realized loss of \$2 million and nil, respectively, on the hedged item in earnings.
+The difference in the amounts, if any, represents hedge ineffectiveness.